imixs/imixs-workflow/src/site/markdown/engine/workflowscheduler.md

 So you can configure the scheduler is several ways.
 Here a some typical exampls for possible configuration:

-###Every hour
+### Every hour
     hour=*

-###Every five minutes with the hour
+### Every five minutes with the hour

     minute=*/15
     hour=*

-###Every hour from Monday to Friday
+### Every hour from Monday to Friday

     hour=*
     dayOfWeek=1-5

-###Every 30 minutes with the hours from 8:00 AM to 5:00 PM, from Monday to Friday
+### Every 30 minutes with the hours from 8:00 AM to 5:00 PM, from Monday to Friday

     minute=*/30
     hour=8-17
     dayOfWeek=1-5

-###Only Sunday on 1:00 AM
+### Only Sunday on 1:00 AM

     hour=1
     dayOfWeek=7

-The scheudler information is stored in the property 'txtConfiguration' as a String List.
+The scheduler information is stored in the property 'txtConfiguration' as a String List.
 The configuration entity for the WorkflowSchedulerService holds the following additional information.

 | property   |type      | description                                                  |